-SC-appointed mediators Sri Sri Ravi Shankar, Sriram Panchu to reach Ayodhya today
+Ayodhya mediation begins, 3-member team aims to resolve mandir dispute

-Ayodhya, Mar 12: The hree-member Supreme Court appointed mediation team in the decades old Babri Masjid-Ram Janmabhoomi land dispute case is set to reach ground zero in Ayodhya on Tuesday.
+Ayodhya, Mar 12: The three-member Supreme Court appointed mediation team in the decades old Babri Masjid-Ram Janmabhoomi land dispute case reached ground zero in Ayodhya on Tuesday.
 The two mediators - senior advocate Sriram Panchu and spiritual guru Sri Sri Ravi Shankar - will oversee preparations being done by the state government ahead of the formal start of the mediation process.
 Meanwhile there are reports that former Supreme Court judge FMI Kalifulla would be reaching Ayodhya on March 15.

 According to reports, the Yogi Adityanath government has come up with a mini secretariat inside the Awadh university campus to assist the Ayodhya mediation panel in its task.